ednussi/loss2vec/README.md

 ### Implementation
 In order to simplify the problem, we introduced the following modifications:

+* Data Acquisition
+  * Create a

-Criteria for a word to be considered viable for computing dLCE objective:
+* Criteria for a word to be considered viable for computing dLCE objective:
-100 or more occurrences in corpus
+  * 100 or more occurrences in corpus
-Has 1 or more synonyms
+  * Has 1 or more synonyms
-Has 1 or more antonyms
+  * Has 1 or more antonyms
   For the words that only appeared 100 or more times but don’t meet other requirements, we compute regular SGNS objective.
 Synonyms and antonyms for all the words in original vocabulary are extracted using NLTK’s WordNet interface.
 As there are far less antonyms than synonyms for most of the words, we also considered synonyms of antonyms as antonyms for the target word.
-We implemented a simplified dLCE objective and updated the loss according to: wV cV{#(w,c)log (sim(w,c))+k#(wP0(c) log (-sim(w,c)) +1#(w,u)uS(w)sim(w,u)-1#(w,v)uA(w)sim(w,v)}
+* We implemented a simplified dLCE objective and updated the loss according to: wV cV{#(w,c)log (sim(w,c))+k#(wP0(c) log (-sim(w,c)) +1#(w,u)uS(w)sim(w,u)-1#(w,v)uA(w)sim(w,v)}
   Note: we have implemented the LMI part, but due to runtime/memory problems it was extremely hard to test it on somewhat reasonable corpus.
-When getting the context word for synonyms and antonyms, we only sampled from at most 10000 of all of their contexts (uniformly sampled from the corpus), again because of memory issues.
+* When getting the context word for synonyms and antonyms, we only sampled from at most 10000 of all of their contexts (uniformly sampled from the corpus), again because of memory issues.

 The training was performed on regular machine with 32GB of RAM memory and 12 cores.
 We trained on British National Corpus (99736912 words, 490900 unique words, 34639 frequent words), using window size of 5 on both sides of target word, and a dimension of 200; the training took about 14 hours to train 15 epochs.